MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/playstream-events.md

 Similar to automatic events, custom events are fully reflected through [real-time analytics tools](../../analytics/metrics/real-time-analytics-core-concepts.md).
 Unlike automatic events, you need a little bit of custom code to post custom events.

 Custom events can be classified by entity.
 A custom event can be bound to a player, character, or title.
-An event entity reference is specified using these two fields.
+An event entity reference is specified using these two fields:

-- **EntityType**
+1. **EntityType**
-- **EntityID**
+2. **EntityID**

 ### Relevant API Calls